ibm-cloud-docs/power-iaas/restoring-aix-mksysb-image.md

 ```
 {: codeblock}

-After you run the dd command, mounting the file system provides access to the contents of the original file system.-->
+After you run the dd command, mounting the file system provides access to the contents of the original file system.